VW ID. BUZZ Has Sights Set on Australia, Here’s What We Know So Far

 VW ID.
 BUZZ Pricing and Availability in Australia

-Overseas advance sales started in May of this year, and the market has responded enthusiastically with over 20,000 orders pre-launch.
-These represent a fifty-fifty split between ID.
+While Australia will have to wait for the ID.
+BUZZ to arrive after production begins in 2024, overseas advance sales started in May of 2022, and the market responded enthusiastically with over 20,000 orders pre-launch.
+According to sales figures, there was a fifty-fifty split between ID.
 BUZZ and ID.
 BUZZ Cargo.

 In terms of expected pricing for our market, the passenger ID.
 Buzz Pro (as pictured) starts from €64,581 ($100,184 AUD) in Germany, so we anticipate it will cost around that price by the time it makes its way Downunder.